jonathan-marsan/plotlyextreme/README.md

-## Plotly-Extreme
+## PlotlyExtreme

-Set of wrapper functions to abstract repetitive tasks related to plotling with the plotly library.
+Set of wrapper functions to abstract repetitive tasks related to plotting with the plotly library.